AppsFlyer/donkey/README.md

             (println (if ex "Failed!"
 "Success!"))))))
 ```

+The previous example made an HTTPS request to some REST api and printed out
+"Failed!" if an exception was received, or "Success!" if we got a response
+from the server.
+We'll discuss how submitting requests and handling responses
+work shortly.

+##### Stopping a Client

 Once we're done with a client we should always stop it.
 This will release all
 the resources being held by the client, such as connections, event loops, etc'.
 You should reuse a single client throughout the lifetime of the application,